JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

     - `IDEA_PROJECT`
     - `IDEA_MODULE`

-    It is not recommended to use non-default value.
+    It is not recommended to use non-default values.

 Children
 : [`<with>`](#idea-plugin__extensionPoints__extensionPoint__with)